 Biobest provides specialist avian sexing and diagnosis services to bird owners and veterinary surgeons.
-We are the only laboratory conducting these tests in the UK.

 Biobest offer a range of DNA testing options which can be performed on many difference species of birds.
 This includes avian sexing to accurately determine a bird's sex and diagnostic testing for chlamydia, PBFD, polyomavirus and pigeon circovirus.
+Please refer to our avian sample submission instructions and submission form which can be found here.

 Avian Sampling Videos